ryansliao/DSC-Capstone/README.md

 # SD County Trip Destination Prediction Model

-## Some Notes:
-### Input data is already located in the repository.
+We have collaborated with the San Diego Association of Governments (SANDAG) to improve upon their existing activity based model (ABM).
+An ABM is a series of models which utilizes a synthetically generated population and produces daily travel habits for that population.
+The idea is to run this series of models to get a better understanding of the population and how it interacts with the area they live in.
+We can then use these insights to make better public policy decisions.
+However, many of these models are slow and inefficient.
+ABMs predominantly features statistical models that take a long time to process millions of trips and people to produce a final result.
+Our goal was to introduce machine learning methodology to these models, which would hopefully increase time efficiency while not sacrificing performance and accuracy.
+We were able to accomplish this goal by using a decision tree classifier, SMOTE to address data class imbalance, and a grid search how tune our parameters to optimize our model's final performance.
+This method increased time efficiency by ~9x and produced an almost identical trip distance distribution as SANDAG's model, while maintaining an approximate F1 score of 73%.
+We deem these final metrics as satisfactory considering our original goal.

 The original data was provided by the San Diego Association of Governments synthetic population and census data.
-The relevant files have been uploaded to the repository already, so there is no need to get it yourself.
+The relevant files have to be downloaded from the Google Drive link below.
 ### All model visualizations and outputs will be in the "data/out" folder after running the models.

 ## Steps to Run Code: